 After graduating with a Master’s in Divinity in 2006, Christine worked at Haley House, a catholic-worker inspired community in Boston’s South End.
 She helped to run the soup kitchen, mentoring and providing spiritual support for high school and college volunteers as they encountered issues of poverty, racism, and homelessness.
 In 2010, Christine spent a year as a chaplain-resident at Dana Farber Cancer Institute.

 Christine is ordained in the Christian Church (Disciples of Christ), and holds Ordained Partner Standing in the UCC.
 She has collaborated in leading the Mass Conference's confirmation and youth retreats.
-Christine practices yoga, loves farms, and lives in Hamilton with her husband and daughter.
+Christine practices yoga, loves farms, and lives in Hamilton with her husband and two children.

 Prior to her time on the North Shore, she inspired singers in Mason City, IA, and Tucson, AZ.
 Abby earned a dual music education/performance degree from Luther College (IA), where she toured internationally and served as president of the Nordic Choir under Weston Noble.
 She earned her Masters in Choral Conducting from University of Arizona and National Board Certification.
 She, her orchestral-conductor husband, and daughter live in Beverly.